nickkalen/Aircraft-Crash-Data-Visualizations/README.md

 File Description:
 - VisualizationProcess.pdf: A walkthrough of my thought process in creating both visualizations.
 - AviationAccidents.twbx: An interactive visualization created in Tableau.
-[Here is a Tableau Public link that may be easier to use](https://public.tableau.com/app/profile/nick.kalenichenko/viz/HowSafeAreYouinanAviationAccident/Story1).
+[For easier viewing, here is a link to this vizzie in Tableau Public](https://public.tableau.com/app/profile/nick.kalenichenko/viz/HowSafeAreYouinanAviationAccident/Story1).
 - StaticVizzie.pdf: A static visualization created with Adobe Illustrator.
 - AviationData.csv: The aviation crash dataset